 - Recommendations for exercising with weights

 Now that you know the risks, we do not want to leave you with fear and eliminate your life’s weights forever.
-Here are some recommendations that will help you avoid injuries and optimize your training and achieve the best results.
+Here are some recommendations to help you avoid injuries, optimize your training, and achieve the best results.

 Be realistic and choose a suitable weight.